Skip to main content

 });

 Model instances give you complete control over configuration.
-Use them when you need to set specific parameters like temperature, max tokens, timeouts, or configure API keys, base URLs, and other provider-specific settings.
+Use them when you need to set specific parameters like temperature, max_tokens, timeouts, or configure API keys, base_url, and other provider-specific settings.
 Refer to the API reference to see available params and methods on your model.

 Dynamic model

-Dynamic models are selected at runtime based on the current state and context.
+Dynamic models are selected at based on the current and context.
 This enables sophisticated routing logic and cost optimization.
-To use a dynamic model, you need to provide a function that receives the graph state and runtime and returns an instance of BaseChatModel with the tools bound to it using .bindTools(tools), where tools is a subset of the tools parameter.
+To use a dynamic model, create middleware with wrapModelCall that modifies the model in the request:

 import { ChatOpenAI } from "@langchain/openai";